axa-ch/metalsmith-incremental/README.md

 })
 ````

-3. In case your plugin wraps content which could include other content (dependencies), you can specify custom `RegExp` or `Function`, which should extract those depended files and occashionally rebuild them too.
+3. In case your plugin wraps content which could include other content (dependencies), you can specify custom `RegExp` or `Function`, which should extract those depended files and occasionally rebuild them too (`.jade` and `.pug` is supported by default).

 ````js
 // dependencies with RegEx